 - matching thread, sewing machine, scissors, needle, iron

-Cut two 8-inch circles out of the two fabric pieces.
-Either trace a plate or use the circle template that's included in this FREE Homemade Holidays Pattern Bundle in my shop.
-The template has quarter markings that should make your project even easier.
-No coupon code required:
+Cut two circles out of the two fabric pieces.
+Either trace a plate or use the circle template that's included on page 4 of the free Homemade Holiday Patterns Bundle The template has quarter markings, which should make your project even easier:

-Place them right sides together and sew around using a ¼" (7 mm) seam allowance, leaving a few inches open for turning:
+Place the circles with the right sides together and sew around using a ¼" (7 mm) seam allowance, leaving a few inches open for turning:

 Turn right side out, press and edgestitch all the way around, closing the turning hole too: